frnetnetwork/frnet/README.md

     ```CUDA_VISIBLE_DEVICES=0 python main_ml_base.py --choice 0```

 ###  You can cite this article:
- Fangye Wang, Yingxu Wang, Dongsheng Li, Hansu Gu, Tun Lu, Peng Zhang,and Ning Gu.
+Fangye Wang, Yingxu Wang, Dongsheng Li, Hansu Gu, Tun Lu, Peng Zhang, and Ning Gu.
 2022.
-Enhancing CTR Prediction with Context Aware FeatureRepresentation Learning.
-In Proceedings of the 44th International ACM SIGIRConference on Research and Development in Inform
+Enhancing CTR Prediction with Context-Aware Feature Representation Learning.
+In Proceedings of the 45th International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR ’22).
+343–352.
 ````
-@inproceedings{wang2021enhancing,
+@inproceedings{wang2022frnet,
-  title={Enhancing CTR Prediction with Context-Aware Feature Representation Learning}, author={Wang, Fangye and Wang, Yingxu and Li, Dongsheng and Gu, Hansu and Lu, Tun and Zhang, Peng and Gu, Ning}, booktitle={Proceedings of the 43th International ACM SIGIR Conference on Research and Development in Information Retrieval}, year={2021}
+author = {Wang, Fangye and Wang, Yingxu and Li, Dongsheng and Gu, Hansu and Lu, Tun and Zhang, Peng and Gu, Ning}, title = {Enhancing CTR Prediction with Context-Aware Feature Representation Learning}, booktitle={Proceedings of the 45th International ACM SIGIR Conference on Research and Development in Information Retrieval}, year = {2022}, pages = {343–352}, series = {SIGIR '22}
 }
 ````